LeBron and Exercise-Associated Muscle Cramping

 As a team physician, like many of you, I have had–along with my Athletic Trainers–to deal with plenty of muscle cramping in my career.
 Here in the States, I find it occurs most often in the very beginning of football season: during August pre-season, or the early September games that may be played in temperatures approaching 90 degrees.
 It seems the combination of relative deconditioning, environmental conditions, and plain foolishness (my adolescent athletes frequently forget to stay hydrated, despite constant reminders to do the same) gives rise to any number of trips on to the field to assist a player downed with quad or abdominal cramps.
 At some levels of the game, to circumvent that inability to maintain adequate oral hydration during a game, teams will turn to pre-game intravenous hydration, as has been discussed in literature published in this journal and blog.

 Then again, perhaps there are other issues altogether different than these potential risk factors that give risk to EAMC.
-Despite how common the condition is, the etiology continues to be debated.
+Despite the high incidence, the etiology of EAMC continues to be debated.

 Yes, I am a believer in the powers of pickle juice, but EAMC remains a puzzle to me and others.
 And so I turned to the CJSM website this morning for guidance and found a great 2013 study: Collagen genes and exercise-associated muscle cramping, from a group of South African authors.
 I especially appreciated this article for its contribution to my basic science knowledge: I learned so much about the biology behind EAMC.
 I encourage you all, clinicians and non-clinicians, to check it out.